Rei-SwitchBot/faq/en-us/Air Purifier.md

 *If you have already provided this information, our team will review it and follow up with you shortly.
 Thank you for your patience, and please let us know if you need further assistance.

 ---
-### Troubleshooting Even When Smoking Next to SwitchBot Air Purifier, the Air Quality Continues to Show “Very Good”
+### Troubleshooting Even When Smoking Next to SwitchBot Air Purifier, the Air Quality Continues to Show "Very Good"

 Thank you for reaching out to us.
 We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
 Regarding this issue, could you please check the following points?